The 6 Best Non-Touristy Places To Visit In Corfu, Greece

 Need inspiration?
 This stunning Venetian town house (rating: 9.7) with stylisch, modern design would be an absolute dream to stay in!

 2. CAPE DRASTIS

 Cape Drastis was the nearest, non-touristy place to our Airbnb in Sidari and it did not disappoint.
 A bit hard to reach (unless you go by car or scooter), but the view was breathtaking.
-I’ll let the pictures speak for themselves!
-Oh and if you go all the way down, the rock formation allows a refreshing swim, although it takes some careful balancing on very slippery stones.
+What’s even better is that if you go all the way down, the rock formation allows for a refreshing swim (although it takes some careful balancing on slippery stones).

 3. LOGAS BEACH